-The Company manages its Solvency II own funds as its measure of capital.
+The Company manages its Solvency II own funds as its measure of assets available to cover the Solvency Capital Requirement.
 The Company manages its Solvency II capital to ensure that sufficient own funds are available on an ongoing basis to meet regulatory capital requirements.